mgnsk/balafon/README.md

-  help        Help about any command lint        Lint a file live        Load a file and continue in a live shell load        Load a file and continue in a balafon shell play        Play a file shell       Run a balafon shell
+  help        Help about any command lint        Lint a file live        Load a file and continue in a live shell play        Play a file

 Flags:
   -h, --help   help for this command